Ron Somers: Professional life

 The U.S- based, international energy development company, Cogentrix Energy, hired Somers in 1994 to pioneer the development of the $1 billion, 1000 MW Mangalore Thermal Power Project in Karnataka, India.
 Thereafter, Somers was hired in 1999 as Unocal Corporation's Country Head in India.
 In this capacity he was responsible for securing potential customers and forming strategic alliances in India for the proposed Bangladesh to India Natural Gas Pipeline.
 Concurrently, Somers was extremely active in India's upstream oil & gas industry through Unocal's 26% shareholding in Hindustan Oil Exploration Company.
-During his tenure, Unocal in India partnered with reputable business houses and esteemed public sector enterprises to develop the proposed 3 million ton Ennore LNG Import Terminal in Tamil Nadu, the 350 MW gas-fired Gautami Power Project in Andhra Pradesh and the 700 MW combined-cycle Bidadi Project in Karnataka.
+During his tenure, Unocal in India partnered with business houses and public sector enterprises to develop the proposed 3 million ton Ennore LNG Import Terminal in Tamil Nadu, the 350 MW gas-fired Gautami Power Project in Andhra Pradesh and the 700 MW combined-cycle Bidadi Project in Karnataka.
 In 2004, Somers was recruited to head up the U.S.-India Business Council in Washington, D.C.

 During his time at the U.S.-India Business Council, Somers served as the council's president, establishing strategy, leading policy initiatives and advocacy efforts, and was responsible for the council's budgetary planning and communication with Capitol Hill and the Government of India.
 Under Somers' leadership, the Council grew to become the largest bilateral business association in the United States.
 Somers left USIBC in April, 2014 to start his own strategic consulting firm.

 Somers played a lead role in securing passage of the Indo-US civilian nuclear agreement.
 He was aided by his knowledge of language and politics in India, which gave him credibility in the efforts to support passage.
 He also secured the support of relevant corporations, such as General Electric, Ford, Boeing, and Westinghouse.
 He has served on the Board of Directors of Hindustan Oil Exploration Company (HOEC), India's first private sector oil & gas exploration company, and on the Board of Directors of the U.S. Educational Foundation in India – which oversees the Fulbright and Humphrey Scholarships for India.